 Dr. John van Salee De Grasse, born in 1825, was the first of his race to be formally

-as surgeon to the celebrated 54th Regiment during the Civil War.
-His sister, Serena,
+served as surgeon to the celebrated 54th Regiment during the Civil War.
+His sister,

-and connections with the East Coast's most powerful white families to effect social
+wealth and connections with the East Coast's most powerful white families to effect

-change for his people.
-Because of his organization and his own contribution to the
+social change for his people.
+Because of his organization and his own contribution to

-purchase of Truro Park in Newport, one of the streets bordering it still bears his name.
+the purchase of Truro Park in Newport, one of the streets bordering it still bears his

-Interestingly enough, this genealogy was done as part of an ongoing study of the Ramopo
+name.
+Interestingly enough, this genealogy was done as part of an ongoing study of

-in Tappan, NY, one of those red, white and black groups sociologists and ethnographers
+the Ramopo in Tappan, NY, one of those red, white and black groups sociologists and

 Considering how important a role John Hammond of Columbia Records played in the